 This table gives you an idea of how various rocks are classified.

 There are many characteristics of both rock and soil that must be understood before you start building.
-Everything from the type of foundation, building materials, landslide mitigation (link to article), and the type of equipment you need to use are impacted by – and depend on – the right classification of the construction site’s rock and soil.
+Everything from the type of foundation, building materials, landslide mitigation, and the type of equipment you need to use are impacted by – and depend on – the right classification of the construction site’s rock and soil.

 In the next part of our series on soil classification we will discuss special soils.